 - best fruits & vergetables to give diabetic dogs

-- what fruit or vegetables are good for diabetic digs
+- are fruit and vegetables bad for diabetic dogs

-- vegtables that can be given to diabetic dog as a treat
+- vegtables to be given as a treat for diabetic dog